 Possessive pronouns can also be possessive adjectives.
 They describe nouns.

 His house is next door.
 (Which house is next door?)
 Is that their yard?(Whose yard is that?)

-That is my sister's bike. (my describes sister)
+That is my sister's bike. (my describes whose bike it is)

 Write the noun the possessive adjective describes.